-That said, always check to make sure an advanced visa is required or not before travel.
-Probably the easiest place to find out if a visa is required for US citizens is the Country Information Pages on the US Department of State website.
+That said, always check to make sure a visa in advance is required or not before travel.
+Probably the most accessible place to find out if a visa is required for US citizens is the Country Information Pages on the US Department of State website.
 (Consult here for Canadians).

 Some Additional Posts About Travel Requirements

-- Electronic Travel Authorizations and Tourist Visas: Answers to 3 Typical QuestionsFind out when you will be required to get a visa before traveling to another country.
+- International Travel Visas: How to Enter Another Country Hassle FreeFind out when you will be required to get a visa before traveling to another country.
 (Most are issued on arrival).
 Also, learn about electronic travel authorizations.

 - Easy Answers to Frequently Asked US Passport Questions: How to Apply, Replace, or Renew Your US PassportA series of tips about how to apply, replace, or renew your USA or Canadian Passport.